pyamg.krylov#

 Conjugate Gradient, Normal Error algorithm.

 Applies CG to the normal equations, A A.H x = b.
 Left preconditioning is supported.
-Note that unless A is well-conditioned, the use of CGNE is inadvisable
+Note that unless A is well-conditioned, the use of CGNE is inadvisable.

 Parameters: